Interviews for 2021 entry were held online. This page will be updated with confirmed plans for 2022 entry in due course.

 About the interview

-The pre-interview screening process operated by the medicine and dentistry admissions team at Manchester will already have ensured that all candidates called to interview appear to have sufficient academic potential.
+The pre-interview screening process operated by the Dentistry admissions team will already have ensured that all candidates called to interview appear to have sufficient academic potential.
 The purpose of the interview is to take a wider view of the applicant.

-The aim is to explore the non-academic criteria, as well as to encourage you to talk naturally about yourself, your studies and your experiences, and to demonstrate that you have the interpersonal skills to be able to communicate effectively and show that you are a well-rounded individual.
+We will also encourage you to talk naturally about yourself, your studies and your experiences, to demonstrate that you have the interpersonal skills to be able to communicate effectively and show that you are a well-rounded individual.

 Ability to communicate

-Communication skills are essential to the practice of all aspects of dentistry.
+Communication skills are essential to the practice of almost all aspects of dentistry.
 We expect candidates to be able to express their ideas clearly and coherently and to be able to follow a reasoned argument.

 Candidates who give spontaneous yet well-thought-out answers to questions are more likely to impress the interviewers than those who give obviously rehearsed and 'coached' responses.

 Why do you want to be a dentist?

 This is an obvious but vital question.
 It is also the question to which candidates most frequently reply with a coached and practiced answer.

 We will seek specific evidence of the experiences that have influenced your decision to study medicine.

 Your work experience will be of great interest.
 These need not be in a traditional mainstream dentistry environment and many of our 2020/21 candidates will not have face-to-face work experience.